 When building a single Axon based service within an existing Microservices system, you may want to expose your API using "traditional" rest endpoints.
 In such case, your Axon based application would need a small API layer that transforms REST calls into commands, which are then dispatched to a command bus internally.
 Do take into account, however, that requests may not be routed consistently, and that commands for the same aggregate may then be routed to different instances.

 If an Axon based service has several instances deployed, you may still benefit from using distributed implementations of the buses, to allow these instances to properly balance message handling between them.

 In practice, many microservices based systems run in a polyglot environment.
 Different services will run on a different technology stack.
 In these environments, it is even more important to ensure Contexts Boundaries are properly guarded and provide decent anti-corruption layers, where applicable.

 It is unlikely that all technology stacks used follow the same messaging based approach that Axon applications do.
-However, that doesn't mean the concept needs to be abolished.
+However, that doesn't mean the concepts need to be abandoned.
 You can still benefit from many of the advantages of explicit messaging.
 In such environments, anti-corruption layers could be implemented as components that handle commands, events and queries, and execute other types of calls (e.g. REST calls) to the external services.
 This way, components that work with explicit messaging do not need to worry about polling external services for changes, or be influenced by the technical challenges cause by different types of APIs.